ryan-roemer/loose-bits/_posts/2016-04-01-builder-introduction.md

 same_ for each repository.

-The Victory project manages all development / build / quality worklow tasks with Builder through 'scripts' commands defined in a single module, the '[builder-victory-component][]' archetype.
+The Victory project manages all development / build / quality worklow tasks with Builder through '`scripts`' commands defined in a single module, the '[builder-victory-component][]' archetype.
 With Builder in place, we only have one place to worry about tweaking our build commands, adding new checks or tests to our quality tasks, etc.